sarapohland/explainable-competency/README.md

 You can compare the unfamiliarity prediction accuracy for each of the five approaches using the accuracy script in the evaluation folder:

 ```
-python perception/evaluation/accuracy.py --test_data lunar --model_dir models/lunar/classify/ --autoencoder_dir models/lunar/inpaint/ --config_file perception/configs/lunar.config
+python perception/evaluation/accuracy.py --test_data lunar --model_dir models/lunar/classify/ --autoencoder_dir models/lunar/inpaint/ --config_file perception/configs/lunar.config --output_dir results/lunar/comp_map/
 ```

 This script will print various measures of accuracy (overall, TPR, TNR, PPV, and NPV) for each of the five approaches.
-It will also generate a boxplot comparing the overall accuracy of the five approaches, which will be saved to a figure called accuracy.png to the folder results/<test_data>.
+It will also generate a boxplot comparing the overall accuracy of the five approaches, which will be saved in a figure called accuracy.png to the folder specified by output_dir.
 You can optionally use the debug flag to visualize the true unfamiliarity labels, along with the predicted labels for each of the five approaches.

 ### 7e.
 Evaluate the accuracy of ensembling